-In every program, at least one thread is executed that is main thread.
-It always creates and executes in the program.
-In a single program, there may be many threads and it is executed one by one in the memory by the Java virtual machine.
+In every program, at least one thread is executed that is the main thread.
+It is always created and executed in the program.
+In a single program, there may be many threads.
+Each of them is executed one by one in the memory by the Java virtual machine.

-A task means doing some calculation.
-A task is a small part of a program that is given to interpreter to perform some calculation.
-A thread represents an execution of statements, the way the statements are executed as of two types-
+A task means doing a calculation.
+A task is a small part of a program that is given to an interpreter to perform some calculation.
+A thread represents an execution of statements, the way the statements are executed as of two types:

-In a single tasking environment, only one task is given to processor at a time of execution.
+In a single-tasking environment, only one task is given to the processor at the time of execution.
 In this tasking, only one separate memory is provided by the processor in which the task is performed.

-The second tasking is the multitasking, multitasking means executing multiple jobs at a time.
-To use the processor time in an optimum way we can give it several jobs at a time this is called multitasking.
+The second tasking is multitasking.
+Multitasking means executing multiple jobs at the same time.
+To use the processor time in an optimum way, we can give it several jobs at a time.
+This process is called multitasking.

-Note: Executing only one job at a time call single tasking while executing several jobs at a time is called multitasking.
-In single-tasking, the processor time is wasted but in multitasking, we can utilize the processor time as well as available resources in an optimum way.
+Note: Executing only one job at a time is called single-tasking while executing several jobs at a time is called multitasking.
+In single-tasking, the processor time is wasted but in multitasking, we can utilize the processor time as well as available resources in an optimal way.

-- Thread-based multitasking (Multi-threading): In multithreading, number of threads are executed at the same time. the communication between threads is very low.
+- Thread-based multitasking (Multi-threading): In multithreading, a number of threads are executed at the same time.
+The communication between threads is very low.
 In multithreading, every thread shares the same address space or memory.

-Threading is the important concept in which we can execute multiple threads at a time with the help of Java Virtual Machine.
-If we write any java program that has at least one thread that is the main thread.
+If we write any Java program that has at least one thread, then that is the main thread.
 When we try to execute the program, Java Virtual Machine creates the main thread and calls the program’s main in which the main thread is available.
-Java virtual machine also creates other threads but it is invisible to the user because it is not so important to them for the user.
+Java Virtual Machine also creates other threads but it is invisible to the user because they are not so important for them.

-- Make the User interface(UI) more responsive, means more dynamically.
+- Make the User interface(UI) more responsive, which means more dynamic.

 - The main advantage of using threading concepts is multiprocessing.
 We can execute multiple jobs at the same time with the help of the processor.

-- It is more valuable in those places where the execution of the program performs as Asynchronous way.
+- It is more valuable in those places where the execution of the program performs in an Asynchronous way.

 We can create a thread in the program and execute the threads one by one.
-There are following steps for creating a thread which shows below-
+There are steps for creating a thread which are shown below:

-- Write or provide the body of Run () method.
+- Write or provide the body of the Run () method.

-- Create an object of that class which contains the run () method.
+- Create an object of that class that contains the run () method.